miohtama/hubot-open-webhook/docs/usage.md

 Start Hubot.

-Then use `curl` to send a test message with `send.sh` test script.
-Edit the script if necessary:
+Then use `curl` to send a test message

-    script/external-ping.sh

-The script refers to chat id, but this is only valid for non-shell Hubot chat sessions.
+    curl "http://127.0.0.1:8080/hubot/openwebhook/insecure/" --data-urlencode chat="mychatroom" --data-urlencode msg="My Message"

+*My Message* should appear in the shell window where hubot is running.

+For more information refer to `script/external-ping.sh` example script.